Spring and Fall 2015 MAPR Faculty Mentor List

-The following CSULB Psychology Department faculty have agreed to consider serving as faculty mentors and taking MA-Psychological Research (MAPR) students into their research labs, as space availability allows for Fall 2013.
+The following CSULB Psychology Department faculty have agreed to consider serving as faculty mentors and taking MA-Psychological Research (MAPR) students into their research labs, as space availability allows for both Spring and Fall 2015.
 This list should be used to complete Part D of the MAPR application (see back for research interest areas).

 This applies to MAPR applicants only.

-Fall 2013 Faculty Research Interest Areas for MAPR Faculty Mentor List
+Spring and Fall 2015 Faculty Research Interest Areas for MAPR Faculty Mentor List

 Stress and coping, health psychology, attribution theory.
-Interested in individual differences in the above domains — e.g., the person-related variables that lead one person to confront a stressor and another to avoid it.
-Currently, I am working on validating a new stress questionnaire, and finishing up a 4-year project that examines possible reasons for the high levels of distress among recent Korean immigrants.
+As a Personality psychologist, I am particularly interested in individual differences in the above domains — e.g., the person-related variables that lead one person to confront a stressor and another to avoid it.
+Currently, I am using a recently published measure (Amirkhan, 2012) to identify those most likely to develop stress-related disorders in high-risk groups.